enso-org/enso/gui/README.md

 ```

 You can now navigate to http://localhost:8080 and play with the demo scenes!

-Please note that `npm run start` runs the Webpack Dev-Server in the production
-mode.
-You can use the `npm run start-dev` in order to enable the development
-mode, however, as all sources are provided to Webpack in form of WASM binaries,
-we haven't observed any differences between them in this project.

 While Webpack provides handy utilities for development, like live-reloading on
 sources change, it also adds some runtime overhead.
 In order to run the compiled